brotkrueml/typo3-matomo-widgets/Documentation/Migration/Index.rst

 From version 0.3 to 1.0
 =======================

-In version 1.0 the format changed how the active widgets for a site is stored in the site configuration.
+In version 1.0 the format changed how the active widgets for a site are stored in the site configuration.
 For the migration of this configuration an upgrade wizard is available.